 Section 3.
-Trial Period for Current Employees A. Generally
+Trial Period for Current Employees

-Current employees shall serve a trial period of three (3) months when:
+Current employees shall serve a trial (probationary) period of three (3) months when:

-- 1. transferring to a different job classification with a substantially different job description or duties within the College shall serve a probationary period of three months; or - 2. appointed to a position following a competitive promotion.
+- 1. transferring to a different job classification with a substantially different job description or duties within the College; or - 2. appointed to a position following a competitive promotion.

-The trial period probationary period for transferred employees may be extended on a onetime basis for an additional 30 days at the College's discretion.
+The trial period (probationary period) for transferred employees may be extended on a one-time basis for an additional 30 days at the College's discretion.
 In order to successfully complete the probationary period, an employee shall demonstrate proficiency in the duties and responsibilities associated with the position.
 A rating of overall "meets standards" (or in the case of a rating of "good") on an evaluation shall indicate proficiency in the duties and responsibilities associated with the position.
 With that goal in mind, it is the College's responsibility and where applicable the supervisor's responsibility to properly explain the duties and responsibilities of an employee's position to the employee, provide the employee with a written position description and otherwise orient the employee to the operations of the employee's unit.